top of page

 $5

-Trans women, cis women, and nonbinary folks are invited to take
+Trans women, cis women, and non-binary folks are invited to celebrate Summer Solstice with playfulness and gratitude.

 We gather at 7:00pm and start our rituals around 7:30pm, typically in Fellowship Hall.
 Participation is by donation ($5 suggested).